All applications will be processed through OTCAS. There is no supplemental application required by Elmhurst University.

 For assistance regarding the OTCAS application, please refer to the OTCAS frequently asked questions web page at OTCAS FAQ.

-All applications will be processed through OTCAS-there is no supplemental application required by Elmhurst College.
+All applications will be processed through OTCAS-there is no supplemental application required by Elmhurst University.

 *Note: It is the responsibility of the applicant, without exception, to meet all application deadlines and maintain all updates to the applicant’s OTCAS application.